How should you design your Alertmanager routes for flexibility and growth?

 If there's any other organisation-wide routing you'd like to do, put it ahead of the per-team routes.
 For example some organisations like to log all alerts via a webhook and

 continue route.
-You should also ensure that the root or fallback route has a sane destination, so that if an alert isn't caught by another route you can follow up on it.
+You should also ensure that the root or fallback route has a reasonable destination, so that if an alert isn't caught by another route you can follow up on it.
 For example you might have such alerts go to tickets once a day.

 So that's how to handle it.
 Use labels to distinguish which team owns what alerts, and then give them control of a routing subtree for their alerts.